stones-1130/dsc-mod-1-project-v2-1-onl01-dtsc-pt-041320/README.md

 * Blog post URL: https://stones-1130.github.io/mod_1_final_project_approach

+# Intro

+**Assignment:**

+*To help Microsoft better understand the movie industry and conduct data analysis that explores what types of films are currently doing the best at the box office.*

+*Translate those findings into actionable insights that the Microsoft CEO can use when deciding what types of films he should be creating.*

+**My approach:**

 For this project, I focused primarily on analyzing financial data from movie databases such as IMDb, Rotten Tomatoes, and TMDb.

 I broke this project down into two phases, going from big to small.

-Phase 1- Analyze movie revenue (domestic and foreign) from the macro perspective to get a better sense of scale.
+**Phase 1-** Analyze movie revenue (domestic and foreign) from the macro perspective to get a better sense of scale.

-Macro Questions:
+**Macro Questions:**
 1. What are the highest grossing movies of all time, and how much did they make?
 2. What are the highest grossing movies from the last ten years (2010-2020)?
 3. Did films make more money in the U.S. or in foreign markets?